Essex Fells station: Station design

 The first station depot constructed at the Essex Fells station site was located on modern-day Oak Lane in Essex Fells, then a section of Caldwell.
 The depot was designed by Bradford Lee Gilbert, a noted architect, and completed in 1892 by the Roseland Railway, which also paid for the depot.
 The depot was a two-story structure constructed of wood and stone in the style of an English cottage with dimensions of 20 by 57 ft (not including the awnings over the depot).
 The structure also retained rooms for the agent to reside and a porch at the end along with a porte-cochere.
 The entire structure was contracted at a cost of $3,000 (1892 USD).

 The second depot, constructed in 1903 according to the Erie Railroad's report to the Interstate Commerce Commission, was constructed by the Erie Railroad as a type V one story structure out of timber.

 The station complex consisted of several important features.
 First, a siding was provided that would also connect to the Roseland Railway (later the Morristown and Erie Railway).
 A turntable was also constructed in 1896 at the southern end of the station and at the northern end of the complex, a water tower for the purposes of serving steam engines, which were used to service the line.

+Remnants

+While the 1903-built station building was removed in 1966, the 1892-built one remains nearby the station, as a house on Oak Lane.

+Concrete remnants of the 1896-built turntable still exist in the woods along the former railroad, along with some abandoned rails.

+The right-of-way of the Morristown & Erie is intact west of the station as far as the Essex Freeway, where the active rails of the M&E begin.
+However, the Caldwell Branch right-of-way has been developed over from Essex Fells east to the start of the West Essex Trail in Verona, with the exception of the still-extant Verona station.